internetimagery/internetimagery.github.io/code/index.md

 * [Folder Process](folder-process) - Compress videos and rename photos in one step.

 * [Photopack](https://www.npmjs.com/package/photopack) - Use modern compression to pack photos into and out of a video.
 Either as a space saving archive, or to send to someone.

+* [C4D Isolate](c4d-isolate) - Tool to isolate selected objects in such a way that they are not being computed (using layers).

 ## Maya Tools